 Capitalize only as a formal title before one or more names: President Thomas, Presidents Bush, and Clinton.
 Lowercase in all other uses.
 Also, see Titles, occupational titles.

 - proper nouns, proper names

 Capitalize nouns that identify a specific person, place, or thing: Sarah, Julie, America, Tacoma.

 - Proper names

-Lowercase in all "state of" constructions: the state of Washington, the states of Oregon and Montana.
-Four states—Kentucky, Massachusetts, Pennsylvania, and Virginia—are legally commonwealths but the distinction is necessary only in formal uses: The commonwealth of Kentucky filed a suit.
+Lowercase in all "state of" constructions: the state of Washington, the states of Oregon, and Montana.
+Four states—Kentucky, Massachusetts, Pennsylvania, and Virginia—are legally commonwealths, but the distinction is necessary only for informal uses: Kentucky's commonwealth filed a suit.
 Otherwise: Tobacco is grown in the state of Kentucky.
 Also, see capitalization, city, town.

 Capitalize formal titles when used immediately before a name.
-Lowercase formal titles when used alone or in a construction that sets them off from a name by commas.
+When used alone or in construction, lowercase formal titles set them off from a name by commas.
 Use lowercase at all times for terms that are job descriptions rather than formal titles: University of Puget Sound President Ron Thomas spoke to the city counsel; Ron Thomas, president of the university, spoke to the city counsel.

-Capitalize when part of the full name of an institution: University of Puget Sound; California State University.
-Lowercase when used by itself, even when referring to University of Puget Sound: Staff members of the university are eligible for benefits.
+Capitalize when part of an institution's full name: University of Puget Sound, California State University.
+Lowercase when used by itself, even when referring to the University of Puget Sound: Staff members of the university are eligible for benefits.
 Also, see university vs. college.